 Duration of the Course

 The length of time it takes to complete the TEFL Plus course depends on your other commitments.
 There are approximately 140 hours of work in the course, including online teaching practice/video submission.
-As a general guideline most students complete the course in approximately 8 weeks.
-You have 6 months to complete the course.
+As a general guideline most students complete the course in approximately 8 weeks, but you have as long as you like to complete the course.

 What’s included in your TEFL course fee?